qmk/qmk_firmware/keyboards/converter/modelm_ssk/readme.md

     make converter/modelm_ssk:default:teensy

-You will need to press the button on the Teensy to enter the bootloader the first time.
+You must press the button on the Teensy to enter the bootloader the first time.
 Afterward, so long as you keep `COMMAND_ENABLE = yes` in `rules.mk` (enabled by default), you can use `Left Shift + Right Shift + B` to enter the bootloader.
 With this method, you can omit `:teensy` from the end of the `make` command.

 See the [build environment setup](https://docs.qmk.fm/#/getting_started_build_tools) and the [make instructions](https://docs.qmk.fm/#/getting_started_make_guide) for more information.
 Brand new to QMK?
 Start with our [Complete Newbs Guide](https://docs.qmk.fm/#/newbs).